 Best Ohio Disability Discrimination Attorney Answer: Is a medical leave from work a reasonable accommodation for my disability?
 What does it mean when my boss says that it would be an “undue hardship” to give me a disability accommodation?
 Does my job have to give me an accommodation to help me do my job?

-At The Spitz Law Firm, LLC, our employment lawyers continue to work every day to help current employees that been refused disability accommodations by their employers and former employees who have been wrongfully fired because of disability discrimination in the workplace.
+At Spitz, The Employee’s Law Firm, our employment lawyers continue to work every day to help current employees that been refused disability accommodations by their employers and former employees who have been wrongfully fired because of disability discrimination in the workplace.

 As our employment discrimination lawyers have blogged before, all employees are protected under Americans with Disabilities Act (“ADA“) and R.C. § 4112.02(A) from being discriminated against or retaliated against by their employers on the basis of their actual or perceived disability.
 (See My Job Is Discriminates Against Me Because I’m Disabled!; Top Disability Discrimination Lawyer: Is It Disability Discrimination If My Job Will Not Accommodate My Anti-Social Disorder?; and Is It Wrongful Termination To Fire Disabled Workers?).
 These laws also prohibit employers from making pre-employment, disability-related inquiries of job applicants.
 Moreover, The ADA requires employers to provide reasonable accommodations to employees who, either with or without such accommodations, are qualified to “perform the essential functions of the employment position.”
 (See How Do I Get A Disability Accommodation For My Job?; Can A Service Dog Be A Disability Accommodation At My Job?; and Does My Job Have To Accommodate My Paralysis?)

 Today, we examine the question of whether an employer can refuse one requested disability accommodation simply because they provided a previously requested disability accommodation.